Alex-ABPerson/ABPaint/README.md

 ## How do I use it?

-As of now there is not website however when there is there will be a link here for full in-depth detail on it, with a search feature etc.
+As of now there is not a website however when there is there will be a link here for full in-depth detail on it.

 ## What does the license say?

 This project is licensed under the MIT license.
 Read the LICENSE file for it in-depth.

-It essentially says that you are allowed to use this software, redistribute it, modify it and decompile it (because it's already open source)
+It essentially says that you are allowed to use this software, redistribute it, modify it and decompile it (because it's already open source.)

 You CAN NOT, however, claim it as yours...